Getting Started in Rally

 Entry fees generally run from $30 to $50 for rallycross events.
 Coefficient 1 rallies and rallysprints may cost $200 to $400.
 Coefficient 2 and 3 rally entry fees range from $275 to $600.
 NASA events require an annual membership ($45) and a rally license ($50).
-Rally America events do not require an annual membership, but do require a Rally License ($150 for Regional or $250 for National).
+Rally America regional events do not require an annual membership, but do require a Rally License ($150).
 CRS membership ($30) is not required at events unless you wish to earn CRS championship points.

 Other expenses you must anticipate include racing gas for higher performance engines, and possibly a bit higher insurance fees to meet liability minimums for both the rally car and designated service vehicle.
 Most rallyists choose to buy or borrow a trailer to tow their car to events.
 Motels and food are part of a rally weekend's expenses, and can vary widely according to your budget and tastes.